ethereum/EIPs/EIPS/eip-Claimable_Token.md

 #### issuer

-Returns the issuer of this token. Only issuer can claim token and is the only beneficiary.
+Returns the issuer of this token.Only issuer can claim token and is the only beneficiary.

 #### transferIssuer